imantha-das/CRTT/README.md

     * If stabilisation queue isnt open (Usually till the first hour or when there are no doctors) or full, casualties will be added into the queue.

 **Medical Facilities : Hospital**
-  * Provides treatment for casualties with Trauma scale 2 and 3.
   * Medical equipment
     * Burn Beds (BB)
       * casualties who are offered burn beds will have reduced  mortality rate